kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 - A thread that needs exclusive access to an object's fields has to acquire that object's lock before accessing them and then release that intrinsic lock when it's done
 ### Sychronized Method
 - Add **synchronized** keyword to method declaration
-- When a thread invokes a **synchronized method**,
+- When a thread invokes a **synchronized method**, it automatically acquires the intrinstic lock for that method object, that will prevent other threads that invoke a s
 ### Sychronized Statement
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg0NzI0MTI5NSw3MDk2OTY3NjMsLTE4MT
+eyJoaXN0b3J5IjpbMTMwNTk4MzkxMiw3MDk2OTY3NjMsLTE4MT
 g4MjM1MTksLTE4NzUyODc2MjgsNzczMDQ3NTE1LDIxMDQ1NjE5
 OTUsMTM0NTgzMDAwMSwyMTIyOTg5ODM2LC0xNDAwODExOTU1LC
 0xMzQxNzc3MzY5LC0xNTQxODMzODcyXX0=